stenglein-lab/Helpful_code_snippets/plotting_github_contributions/README.md

 ![Plot of my cumulative github contributions over 10 years](./cumulative_github_contributions.png)

-I've made nearly 1000 github contributions over the last 10 years, which I feel pretty good about.
+I've made nearly 1000 github contributions over the last 10 years, which I feel pretty good about since this captures just one aspect of my job.
+There have been several bursts of activity: individual days with many contributions but overall the rate has been pretty consistent.